kamstrup/fn/README.md

 SplitOf(seq, pred) Seq[Seq[T]] (including or excluding the separator), reverse with FlattenOf Simple IO helpers for using an io.Reader as a Seq, or interpreting tokens from a bufio.Scanner as a Seq (see fx LinesOf) fn.SplitOf(FuncSplit) Seq[Seq[T]]
+Small package fntry that can help with wrapping function calls as Opts.
 ```

 Performance